MarkAdell/my_articles/README.md

 - The `hobbies` list is made immutable by using `Collections.unmodifiableList()`.
 - Class doesn't have any setter methods.

 Immutability is a broad topic.
-I hope I covered the basic fundamentals and made you curious to dive deeper.
+We covered its basic fundamentals, and I hope I have made you curious to dive deeper.

 ## First-class functions